NASM vs NSCA: Showdown of PT Certs – 7+ Factors Compared

 NASM personal training textbook and NSCA personal training textbook with a journal, sharpie, and highlighter ready to study

-For this to be more clear, each will be scored out of 10, so let’s take a look shall we:
+For this to be more clear, each will be scored out of 10.

 NASM Study Material Breakdown